almilo/gql-tools/README.md

 ```

 ### Usage
-* **gqlschema**: generates the introspected schema and the schema AST of a given GraphQL schema either in the schema
+* **gqlschema**: generates the introspected schema and the schema AST of a given GraphQL schema either from the schema
-language (file) or from a GraphQL endpoint (URL).
+language (file must be provided) or from a GraphQL endpoint (URL must be provided).
+Schema language generation of a
+GraphQL endpoint is also supported if a URL is provided (see command options).
   * **usage**: *gqlschema  <schema.txt | http://example.com/graphql>*